Sami-Mannila/webscraper/README.md

 This project contains scripts to scrape property listings and details from a real estate website.
 The data is saved into CSV files for further analysis or processing.

 ## Contents
+- `README.md`: This README file.
+- `src`: Directory containing the scraping scripts.

-- `element.html`: Sample HTML file for reference.
+- `oikotie_listing_page.html`: Sample HTML file for reference.
 - `property_details.csv`: Example CSV file with property details.
-- `README.md`: This README file.
 - `properties.csv`: Another example CSV file with property details.
 - `venv`: Virtual environment for the project.
 - `.git`: Git version control directory.
-- `src`: Directory containing the scraping scripts.

 ## Requirements